Nittarab/daisy_components/README.md

 ### Git Hooks

-A pre-commit hook is available that automatically fixes trailing newline issues.
-To install it:
+A pre-commit hook is available that automatically performs code quality checks:

 ```bash
 $ ./bin/setup_hooks.sh
 ```

-Once installed, the hook will run before each commit to ensure code quality standards.
+The hook will run before each commit and will:
+- ✅ **Fix trailing newlines** automatically in staged files
+- 🔧 **Run RuboCop** on staged Ruby files (will block commit if issues found)

 **Note:** Git hooks are not automatically shared when cloning a repository.
 Each developer needs to run the setup script once after cloning.